-CLEARWATER WRITERS 2022 FALL RESIDENCY–NOV.
-3-13–BRING BALANCE TO THE WRITING LIFE WITH YOGA
+CLEARWATER WRITERS 2023 FALL RESIDENCY–NOV.
+2-12–BRING BALANCE TO THE WRITING LIFE WITH YOGA

-For 2022, however, we are doing something completely different by adding yoga instruction to our mix of class offerings.
-We are happy to introduce instructor (and writer) Leslie Jo Sena.
+For 2023, we will again be adding yoga instruction to our mix of class offerings.
+You may know that yoga was developed thousands of years ago as a means to support the body for meditation.
+We know that writing, especially by hand, has the same impact on the body physiologically as meditation.
+Also, yoga and writing are both defined as practices.
+It makes sense to prepare the body for writing by engaging in yoga practice.
+We are happy to have Leslie Jo Sena returning as our instructor.
 Leslie comes to us from Palouse, Washington.
-She has been studying yoga for ten years, and she teaches a wonderful style of yoga known as slow-flow, which will be beneficial to our creative process and help balance out all those hours in the writing chair.
+She has been studying yoga for eleven years, and she teaches a wonderful style known as slow-flow, which will be beneficial to our creative process and help balance out all those hours in the writing chair.
+Last year we couldn’t get enough of her teaching, the majority of us showing up every day for her sessions.

 Programs are facilitated and directed by the Inn’s writer-in-residence, Paula Coomer, poet and author of eight books of poetry and prose including Somebody Should Have Scolded the Girl, Jagged Edge of the Sky,Dove Creek, Nurses Who Love English, and Blue Moon Vegetarian.
-Ms Ms. Coomer’s writing has been nominated for the Pulitzer, the Pushcart, and other national awards.
+Ms. Coomer’s writing has been nominated for the Pulitzer, the Pushcart, and other national awards.
 Her work has been recommended by Buzzfeed.
-With 25 years of experience as a teacher of creative writing at the university and community level, Ms. Coomer is a regular speaker at regional conferences and offers creative inspiration and support for all writers, regardless of achievement, genre of focus, or ability.
+With more than 25 years of experience as a teacher of creative writing at the university and community level, Ms. Coomer is also a writing coach, an editor, a regular speaker at regional conferences, and offers creative inspiration and support for all writers, regardless of achievement, genre of focus, or ability.

 10 nights in a scenic wilderness setting along the wild Clearwater River in Idaho’s Rocky Mountain foothills